 Sadly, Rand’s final novel – now translated into 25 languages – continues to feel prescient and all too relevant today.

-Just as Harriet Beecher Stowe’s bestselling 1860s abolitionist novel Uncle Tom’s Cabin helped pave the way for an end to slavery, partly because of its villainous caricatures and virtuous characters in a powerful moral drama and melodrama of good versus evil, Rand’s Atlas Shrugged has served as a catalyst for the emergence of the modern libertarian movement, itself broadly Abolitionist regarding a fierce and principled opposition to slavery, tyranny and all forms of institutionalized coercion, no matter whether Left or Right.
+Harriet Beecher Stowe’s bestselling 1852 abolitionist novel Uncle Tom’s Cabin helped pave the way for an end to slavery (as noted by Abraham Lincoln), partly because of its villainous caricatures and virtuous characters in a powerful moral drama and melodrama of good versus evil.
+Just as Stowe’s fiction helped galvanize an idealistic movement for justice and liberty for all to strive to end a centuries-old and worldwide evil, Rand’s similarly inspirational Atlas Shrugged has served as a catalyst for the emergence of the modern libertarian movement, itself broadly Abolitionist regarding a fierce and principled opposition to slavery, tyranny and all forms of institutionalized coercion, no matter whether Left or Right.

 Just as the great abomination of slavery was finally abolished, specifically through the success of the loosely libertarian Abolitionist movement but more broadly by the long advance of ideals and labor-saving inventions of Western civilization after being a nearly universal reality oppressing any and all races, religions and nations for thousands of years back to ancient Greece and Rome and beyond to the Jews in ancient Egypt, let us hope that some day the twin evils of tyranny and authoritarianism in all of its forms is finally buried and laid to rest by the New Abolitionists.